dechantoine/PokeGAN/README.md

 To chose the architecture of my DCGAN, I followed the core proposed in the paper [*Unsupervised Representation Learning with Deep Convolutional Generative Adversarial Networks*](https://arxiv.org/abs/1511.06434) and some advices found and gathered by [Soumith Chintala *et al*](https://github.com/soumith/ganhacks).

+The generator is fed with gaussian vectors of size 200, then a dense layer transforms those 200 inputs into a 16x16x64 tensor.
+At this step, a batch normalization is applied to increase stability of the training; but I can not applied it in the whole neural network otherwise generated pictures will have a very similar and narrow color distribution.
+The picture is then grown through the neural network by the famous transpose convolution layers.
+I chose the LeakyReLU activation function for all layers except the last one which use sigmoid to project data into the [0,1] space.
 ![Generator](https://github.com/dechantoine/PokeGAN/blob/master/generator.jpg)

 ![Discriminator](https://github.com/dechantoine/PokeGAN/blob/master/discriminator.jpg)